henry2004y/Ganymede/menu5.md

 Downstream of the quasi-perpendicular portion of the bow shock, solar wind protons and heavier ions (helium ions) are  preferentially heated in the perpendicular direction to the magnetic field.(Why?
 Magnetic field draping effect?)
 This heating creates strong temperature anisotropies which lead to intense wave growth.
 Several kinds of instabilities can be triggered: mirror mode instability and L-mode electromagnetic ion-cyclotron instability (EMIC).
 EMIC mode dominates when the plasma β is low while mirror mode dominates when the plasma β is high.
-Slow modes may also bepresent within a transition layer close to the subsolar magnetopause, although they are expected to suffer strong damping.
+Slow modes may also be present within a transition layer close to the subsolar magnetopause, although they are expected to suffer strong damping.

-**One thing I don't quite understand from Schwartz's paper, is that why does he alway write Alfvén/ion-cyclotron modes together?**

 All mode identifications are based on _linearized_ theory in a _homogeneous_ plasma and there are clear indications, in both the data and in numerical simulations, that nonlinearity and/or inhomogeneity modify even the most basic aspects of some modes.